frankcao-intern/intranet-staging/README.md

 # Fishnet - development intranet branch

-A branch of *Eileen Fisher's* intranet site repo for book keeping and version control.
+A repository of *Eileen Fisher's* intranet site for book keeping and version control.

 ## Frank
 Currently working on: